Insights & Trends CX Contact Center

 Formula showcasing how to calculate the percentage of calls blocked

 The cost per call calculates the average cost of each handled customer call.
-This takes into account related operational costs like agent wages, tech costs, and overhead.
+This takes into account related operational costs, such as agent wages, tech costs, and overhead.

 CPC gives you insight into your financial performance and cost-effectiveness.
-The goal is to maintain a low CPC through better resource management and more streamlined processes.
-This helps your contact center balance quality with cost and optimize operations to provide excellent service without breaking the bank.
+The goal is to maintain a low CPC by improving resource management and streamlining processes.
+This helps your contact center balance quality and cost while optimizing operations to provide excellent service without breaking the bank.

 Tip to improve CPC: Implement automation and self-service options to reduce the number of handled calls and operational costs.